alexander-schranz/jackalope-xml-delete-properties/README.md

 instead of one query per reference.

 The queries are currently ignored in the benchmark as it is focused on XML manipulation.

+#### C: Replace DOMDocument with xml_parse

+DOMDocument is bad for performance and should be avoided.
+The `xml_parse` as it allows us to streamed reading the xml and skip the properties which we want to remove.
+The [`XmlPropsRemover`](src/XmlPropsRemover.php) is an example how this could be done.